jitsi/jicofo/README.md

 mvn install
 ```

-This will created a packet in `jicofo/target/jicofo-1.1-SNAPSHOT-archive.zip`
+This will create a package in `jicofo/target/jicofo-1.1-SNAPSHOT-archive.zip`
 ### Running Jicofo
-Extract distribution package and run with `jicofo.sh`.
+Extract the distribution package and run with `jicofo.sh`.

 ### Certificates
 Jicofo uses an XMPP user connection (on port 5222 by default), and since the